whitebear-gh/Elm-introduction-presentation/slides/index.md

 ### Soo...
 What is ELM ?

-* Purely functional functional language for front-end web development
+* Purely functional language for front-end web development

 ---